 Freezing your credit has no direct impact on your credit score.
 It certainly will not lower it.
 Indirectly, freezing your credit can actually help improve your credit score (or at least keep it from dropping), because it prevents unwanted credit lines from being opened in your name.

-A credit freeze also does not “freeze” your credit score where it is.
-Your score will continue to rise and fall depending on how responsible you are with your credit.
+A credit freeze also does not “freeze” your credit score.
+It will continue to rise and fall depending on how responsible you are with your credit.

 - It won’t prevent you from getting your free annual credit report.

-- Freezing your credit won’t prevent you from opening new accounts yourself, applying for a job, renting an apartment, or getting insurance.
+- It won’t prevent you from opening new accounts yourself, applying for a job, renting an apartment, or getting insurance.
 However, to do any of these things you may need to lift the freeze temporarily and place it again when you’re finished accessing your credit.
 You can do all of this for free.

 - It won’t stop criminals from accessing your existing accounts, so you need to continue to keep a close eye on your statements for fraudulent activity.
 The easiest way to monitor your accounts is to sign up for free credit monitoring with Credit Karma or Credit Sesame.
 (Note: You’ll have to thaw your credit temporarily to sign up for credit monitoring.)